structr/structr/structr-app/src/main/resources/structr/docs/articles/Building Applications/Pages & Templates.md

-## HTML Elements
+## The HTML Element
 HTML elements form the structured content of a page.
-An element always has a tag and can include both global attributes like `id`, `class`, and `style`, additional tag-specific attributes defined by the HTML specification, and custom data attributes.
+An element always has a tag and can include both global attributes like id, class, and style, additional tag-specific attributes defined by the HTML specification, and custom data attributes.
 HTML elements can be inserted anywhere in the page tree, as Structr does not strictly enforce valid HTML.

 HTML elements automatically render their tag, all attributes with non-null values, and their children.
 An empty string causes the attribute to be output as a boolean attribute without a value (e.g., `<option selected>`).

 ### Appearance
-HTML elements appear as expandable tree items with a little box icon, showing their tag name and CSS classes.
+HTML elements appear as expandable tree items with a box icon, showing their tag name and CSS classes.
 You can rename HTML elements to better communicate their purpose - when renamed, the custom name is displayed in the tree instead of the tag.
-HTML elements also have a lock icon on the right that opens the Access Control dialog.
-As with pages, the icon's appearance indicates the visibility settings: no icon means both visibility flags are enabled, while a lock icon with a key means only one flag is enabled.
+Elements configured as repeaters display a colored box icon with red, green, and yellow instead of the standard box.
+The lock icon on the right indicates visibility settings: no icon means both visibility flags are enabled, a lock icon with a key means only one flag is enabled.

 ### Interaction
 When you hover over an HTML element with your mouse, the context menu icon appears.
 You can also open the context menu by right-clicking the element.
 Left-clicking the HTML element selects it in the page tree and opens the detail settings in the main area of the screen in the center.

-### Access Control Dialog
-Clicking the lock icon on the page element opens the access control dialog for that element.
+Clicking the lock icon opens the Access Control dialog.

 ### The General Tab
 The General tab of an HTML element contains important settings that affect how the element is rendered and displayed in the page tree.

 ![General Settings](../../pages_element-details_general.png)